sap-tutorials/Tutorials/tutorials/s4sdk-caching/s4sdk-caching.md

 1. Determine how long objects are to be cached
 2. Declare the parameters that need to be stored together with the cached data

-The first step is obviously necessary, since we want to set up a cache that is meant to store data only a short amount of time to optimize execution time.
-How long you want to keep data cached depends on the data that you receive.
+The first step is obviously necessary, since we want to store the data for a limited amount of time.
+The longer we keep the cached information, the more outdated it will become.
+How long you want to keep data cached depends on your specific use case.
 How fast do you expect the information to be outdated?
 How frequently will the data be accessed?
+The timeout sets a trade-off between the data being up to date and the application being responsive.

 Secondly, we specify the parameters that are to be cached with the data.
 For our request to retrieve a list of business partners no parameters are necessary, so we build our cache `wihtoutParameters`.
 But imagine you want to fetch information about a specific business partner by passing an ID to the system.
 In order to cache such a request the cache needs to not only remember the result received, but also the ID that was associated with it.
 In such a case one can simply pass such parameters by using `.withParameters(param1, param2, ..)`.